 On a rooftop project, the HVAC team lowered a duct without informing anyone.
 This caused a collision with a roof framing beam.
 The issue wasn’t spotted until installation, which meant redesigning both systems mid-project—a costly and time-consuming delay.

-How We Catch These Errors at ESD Solutions:
+What We Do With These Errors at ESD Solutions:

 • Clash Detection Tools